 This dish is best served as a side dish with rice and a non-lentil based gravy main dish like yogurt based Pulisseri or Morkuzhambu, an Araitchukalakki or even a dish like Rasam which uses a smaller amount of lentils.

-Beans Parippu Usili - Stir-fried Beans & Spiced Lentil (GF, V)
+Beans Parippu Usili - Stir-fried Green Beans & Spiced Lentils

 - Soak the tuvar dal for about an hour and drain well.
-Grind the dal, turmeric and asafetida powders, red chillies, curry leaves and salt into a pate without adding water.
+Grind the dal, turmeric and asafetida powders, red chillies, curry leaves and salt into a paste without adding water.